Aksor9/youtube_shorts_remover_tampermonkey/README.md

 2. Click the link below to install the script:
    👉 [Install script](https://github.com/Aksor9/youtube_shorts_remover_tampermonkey/raw/refs/heads/master/script.user.js)

-   > Replace the URL with the actual raw GitHub link to your `.user.js` file.

 3. Tampermonkey will open a new tab showing the script code.

 4. Click **"Install"** in the top-right corner.